CONTENTS

 2. Guidelines for Full Papers

 It is expected that a wide variety of work will be reported at this research conference.
-Irrespective of range and stage of research, the organisers expect the highest standards of scholarship in setting the work in context, explicating the methods of inquiry, and reporting results which may be of help to other researchers or practitioners.
+Irrespective of range and stage of research, the organisers expect the highest standards of scholarship in setting the work in context, explicating the methods of inquiry, and reporting results which may be of help to other researchers or practitioners in the form of articles and college essays https://primeessays.com/format-for-college-essays/

 Formatting of papers